Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 If the distance is exactly the same for all four measurements, a card is considered to have perfect centering.

-Here's a Jordan Rookie with some clear centering issues (it actually received a Mint (9) rating from PSA but with an OC or off-center qualifier).
+Here’s a Michael Jordan Rookie with some clear centering issues (it actually received a Mint (9) rating from PSA but with an OC or off-center qualifier).

-According to PSA, a card that gets a Mint (9) grade, has to have centering of 60/40 to 65/35 on the front.
+According to PSA, a card with a Mint (9) grade must have a centering of 60/40 to 65/35 on the front.

 If we measure the left and right borders, we find that this Jordan card actually has 70/30 centering.